briksmith/OptumCaseStudy/OptumCaseStudy/README.md

 localhost:8080/addUserNameOnly/firstName/lastName adds a new row with just the first and last name fields set.

 localhost:8080/addFullUser/firstName/middleInitial/lastName/city/state/zip/phone adds a record with all fields populated.

+Several 3rd party dependencies are used and are in the pom.
+A simple maven build should get them for you if you do not already have them.
+I choose to start this off in spring boot.
+If I did a UI, I would have used thymeleaf.
+I used H2 for the DB layer.
+For testing I used a combination of mockito and spock.